Walter Latham

 Walter Latham (born December 13, 1970) is an American film and comedy producer born and raised in Brooklyn, New York.
 Latham, who is African-American, founded a comedy production company, Latham Entertainment, which helped launch the careers of noted comedians and comic actors, including Bernie Mac, Steve Harvey, and Mo'Nique.
-His releases, The Original Kings of Comedy, Queens of Comedy, Latham Entertainment Presents, and Bad Boys of Comedy have grossed more than $200 million worldwide.
+His releases, The Original Kings of Comedy, Queens of Comedy, Latham Entertainment Presents, and Bad Boys of Comedy have grossed more than $250 million worldwide.
+He currently resides in Franklin, TN with his wife and business partner, Yulonda.

 Early life

 An African-American, Walter Latham was born in Brooklyn, New York, where he was raised in a single-parent home with his mother and younger sister.
 From childhood, he listened to the comedy albums of Eddie Murphy and Richard Pryor.
 In search of a better life, he moved to North Carolina in his teens but found life there to be equally as difficult.
 Guided by his own passion for comedy, Latham dropped out of East Carolina University at age 20 to start a promotion company and produce comedy shows.
 Walter started the company with a $4000 loan and the support of his mother.
 His first show failed because the talent he booked failed to show up.
 Latham did not let this setback deter him.
 He went on to produce many highly successful comedy tours across the nation.